NLnetLabs/routinator/source/daemon.rst

 :command:`/rpsl`
      Returns the current set of VRPs in **RPSL** output format

+API Endpoints
+"""""""""""""

+The service supports GET requests with the following paths:

+:command:`/metrics`
+     Returns a set of :ref:`monitoring <doc_routinator_monitoring>` metrics in the format used by Prometheus.

+:command:`/status`
+     Returns the current status of the Routinator instance.
+This is similar to the output of the :command:`/metrics` endpoint but in a more human friendly format.

+:command:`/log`
+     Returns the logging output of the last validation run.
+The log level matches that set upon start.

+     Note that the output is collected after each validation run and is therefore only available after the initial run has concluded.

+:command:`/version`
+     Returns the version of the Routinator instance.

 :command:`/api/v1/validity/as-number/prefix`
      Returns a JSON object describing whether the route announcement given by its origin AS number and address prefix is RPKI valid, invalid, or not